When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Results

+We do see that when provided with benevolent or threatening \woman suggestions, participants wrote significantly more benevolent \woman presidents (benevolent \woman suggestions: $t(154)=3.068$, $\p\approx0.0134$, $d=0.492$; threatening \woman suggestions: $t(152)=2.526$, $\p\approx0.0465$, $d=0.407$).
 These results weakly support H1.
-Joint gender and benevolence suggestions generally did not change the distribution of president characters' attributes when comparing to stories written without suggestions.
-While \woman suggestions successfully increased the frequency of \woman president characters, \participants did not accept these \woman characters being anti-stereotypically threatening, leading to an increase in benevolent \woman presidents when writing with either benevolent or threatening \woman suggestions when comparing to stories written with no suggestions.
+Joint gender and benevolence suggestions generally did not change the distribution of the president characters' attributes when comparing to stories written without suggestions.
+While \woman suggestions successfully increased the frequency of \woman president characters, participants did not accept these \woman characters being anti-stereotypically threatening, leading to an increase in benevolent \woman presidents when writing with either benevolent or threatening \woman suggestions when comparing to stories written with no suggestions.